 Average Weather in Shreveport Louisiana, United States

-In Shreveport, the temperature typically varies from 38°F to 93°F over the course of the year, and is rarely below 26°F or above 99°F.
+In Shreveport, the summers are hot and oppressive, the winters are cold and wet, and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 38°F to 93°F and is rarely below 26°F or above 99°F.

 The hot season lasts for 3.8 months, from May 28 to September 22, with an average daily high temperature above 86°F. The hottest day of the year is August 12, with an average high of 93°F and low of 75°F.